Livox-SDK/Livox-SDK/README.md

 ###### Compile the Source Code

-You can download the apr source code from [http://apr.apache.org/download.cgi][id] and boost source code from [http://sourceforge.net/projects/boost/files/boost/1.54.0/][id] .The following commands can be used to compile and install it.
+You can download the apr source code from http://apr.apache.org/download.cgi and boost source code from http://sourceforge.net/projects/boost/files/boost/1.54.0/.The following commands can be used to compile and install it.

 ```
 tar zxf apr-1.6.5.tar.gz && \